101100/xbee-rx/README.md

     destinationId: "FUNNODE",
     data: "I'm sending you text, FUNNODE!"
 }).subscribe(function (response) {
-    // response will be true for a successful transmision console.log("Text sent to FUNNODE!");
-}, function (e) {
+    // nothing should be emitted, so this can be ignored }, function (e) {
     console.log("Command failed:\n", e);
+}, function () {
+    // successful completion of the stream indicates success console.log("Text sent to FUNNODE!");
 });
 ```